 I'd skip.
 Start a track, listen for eight seconds, skip.
 Start another.
 Skip.
 Sometimes I'd land on something and think: yes, that's it.
 And then the next song would be wrong, and I'd be back to scrolling, and now there's a customer at the counter and I'm holding my phone instead of making their latte.

 This is a small, stupid problem.
 I know that.
-Nobody's life depends on the background music at a cafe in northern Michigan.
+Nobody's life depends on the background music at a small-town cafe.
 But small problems that happen every single day aren't small.
 They're the texture of your life.
 And this one was eating a chunk of every morning that I wanted back.

 What the room was supposed to sound like